TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/AccessControl/UsersAndGroups/Index.rst

 Users and groups
 ================

-TYPO3 CMS features an access control system based on users and groups.
+`TYPO3 CMS`:pn: features an access control system based on users and groups.

 .. index:: pair: Backend; Users